A New PAC-Bayesian Perspective on Domain Adaptation: Specialization to Linear Classifiers

-\end{cor} Figure~\ref{fig:losses} leads to an insightful geometric interpretation of the domain adaptation trade-off promoted by Corollary~\ref{cor:new_bound_linear}.
+with $\Phierr(x) \!=\! \big[\Phi(x)\big]^2$.
+As function $\Phi$ in Equation~\eqref{eq:gibbs_risk_linear}, functions $\Phierr$ and $\Phidis$ defined above can be interpreted as loss functions for linear classifiers (illustrated by Figure~\ref{fig:losses}). \\[0.5mm] \textbf{Domain adaptation bound.} Theorem~\ref{theo:new_bound_general} specialized to linear classifiers gives the following corollary.
+Note that, as mentioned above, $\RPT(h_\wb) = \RPT(B_{\posterior_\wb}) \leq 2\,\RPT(G_{\posterior_\wb})$. \begin{cor} Let $\PS$ and $\PT$ respectively be the source and the target domains on $\XY$.
+For all $\wb\in \Rbb$, we have :\\[1mm] \centerline{$\displaystyle \RPT(h_\wb) \, \leq \, \dDT(\Q_\wb) + 2\,\binf \times \ePS(\Q_\wb) + 2\,\ets \,,$} \end{cor} Figure~\ref{fig:losses} leads to an insightful geometric interpretation of the domain adaptation trade-off promoted by Corollary~\ref{cor:new_bound_linear}.
 For fixed values of $\binf$ and $\ets$, the target risk $\RPT(h_\wb)$ is upper-bounded by a ($\beta_\infty$-weighted) sum of two losses.
 The expected $\Phierr$-loss (\ie, the joint error) is computed on the (labeled) source domain; it aims to label the source examples correctly, but is more permissive on the required margin than the $\Phi$-loss (\ie, the Gibbs risk).
 The expected $\Phidis$-loss (\ie, the disagreement) is computed on the target (unlabeled) domain; it promotes large \emph{unsigned} target margins.
 Thus, if a target domain fulfills the \emph{cluster assumption} (described in Section~\ref{section:assumptions}), $\dDT(\posterior_\wb)$ will be low when the decision boundary crosses a low-density region between the homogeneous labeled clusters.
-Hence, Corollary~\ref{cor:new_bound_linear} reflects that some source errors may be allowed if, doing so, the separation of the target domain is improved.
+Hence, Corollary~\ref{cor:new_bound_linear} reflects that some source errors may be allowed if, doing so, the separation of the target domain is improved. \\[0.5mm] \textbf{Generalization bound and learning algorithm.} Theorem~\ref{theo:catoni_new_general} specialized to linear classifiers gives the following. \begin{cor} For any domains $\PS$ and $\PT$ over $\X{\times}\Y$, any $\delta{\in}(0,1]$, any $a {>} 0$ and $b{>}0$, with a probability at least $1{-}\delta$ over the choices of $S{\sim}(\PS)^\ms$ and $ T {\sim} (\DT)^\mt$, we have \\[-4mm]